Arya25program/Arya25program/README.md

 I’m a curious and creative developer who enjoys combining logic and design to craft engaging web experiences.
 Currently pursuing my **BTech** at **Christ University, Bangalore**, and learning to blend storytelling, coding, and creativity into impactful digital products.

-Outside of projects, I love writing short stories, experimenting with JavaScript, and learning new technologies every week.
+Outside of projects, I love writing short stories, experimenting with code, and learning new technologies every week.

 ---